 Days 4 and 5 – Delphi

-On the 4th day of our trip, our Greek roadtrip began!
-We picked up the rental car early and headed towards Delphi.
-It's about 180km away.
+On the 4th day of our trip, our Greece road trip began!
+We picked up the rental car early and headed towards Delphi, about 180 km away.

-We stopped for lunch at Springs of Krya, in Levadia, at a restaurant called Watermill Tavern (ΤΑΒΕΡΝΑ ΝΕΡΟΜΥΛΟΣ).
+We stopped for lunch at Springs of Krya, in Livadia, at a restaurant called Watermill Tavern (ΤΑΒΕΡΝΑ ΝΕΡΟΜΥΛΟΣ).
 In this village, there are several restaurants by a small stream, and the food was delicious.
-The children played and cooled off in the water – we couldn't have chosen a better place for lunch.
+The children played and cooled off in the water, we couldn’t have chosen a better place for lunch.

 .